 Share Now

 This blog explains how much financial advisors earn in the Philippines.
-If you want to know the current commission rate of insurance agents and managers in the Philippines for 2023, you can check this other blog by clicking here.
+If you want to know the current commission rate of insurance agents and managers in the Philippines for 2024, you can check this other blog by clicking here.

 “Dear Aetos FPH,

-Thanks for answering my question, and more power.
+Thanks for answering my question and more power.

 Sincerely,